 The compound was mostly destroyed by the 1945 bombings.
 However, the huge art collection had been previously evacuated for safekeeping.
 Today, the rebuilt Zwinger is a popular venue for concerts and festivals.

-Several museums are housed at the Zwinger, including the Old Masters Picture Gallery, exhibiting hundreds of paintings from the Italian and Low-Country renaissances.
-Its collection includes masterpieces by Titian, Rubens, Rembrandt, van Dyck and Vermeer, among others.
+Several museums are housed at the Zwinger, including the Old Masters Picture Gallery, exhibiting hundreds of paintings from the Italian and Low Country renaissances.
+Its collection includes masterpieces by Titian, Rubens, Rembrandt, van Dyck, and Vermeer.